St. Stephen's & St. Agnes School: Arts

 The school theatre program, known as the Stage One Players, has won several regional awards for their performances including the Cappies.
 The 2009 fall production of A Midsummer Night's Dream was nominated for four Cappie Awards (Critics and Artist Program) including lighting, make-up, and supporting actor, putting each in the top five out of 54 productions.
 In 2015 SSSAS was nominated for five Cappies for the "Richard III" production.
 Two seniors won a Cappies award in the Creativity category for music composition and performance.
 In addition, SSSAS received two Cappies nominations for the fall production of “The 39 Steps” in the Sound and Special Effects/Technology categories.

 In 2003, the school completed construction of a Chapel and Performing Arts Center (CPAC).

 Sustainability

 Students For Sustainability

 St. Stephen's and St. Agnes School has a drive for sustainability.
-The school will host its ninth annual “Students For Sustainability” conference in spring 2017.
+The school hosted its ninth annual “Students For Sustainability” conference in spring 2017.
 The third sustainability conference earned local recognition, where a few attendees were interviewed by WTTG.
 Students For Sustainability is a conference in which approximately 100 students from the Washington D.C. metro area come together to learn about the issues and discuss plans for achieving better sustainability in schools.